Probate Advance: Get Your Inheritance in 48 Hours

 How Much Does a Probate Advance Cost?

 CSF charges a flat fee that is fully disclosed before you sign anything.
-There is no interest rate, no compounding, and no hidden charges.
+There is no interest rate and no compounding, and nothing is added after signing.
 The fee is locked in on day one, and it stays the same whether probate takes six months or six years.

 The exact cost depends on the size of the estate, your share, and the expected timeline to close.
 For a broader look at what estates typically pay, see our guide to probate costs by state.
 Before you commit, you receive a written breakdown showing three numbers: the advance amount, the fee, and the total that will be deducted from your estate distribution.
 That total does not change.
 No fine print.
 No escalation clauses.